 John -

-John was the son of Zebedee (Matthew 4:21-22; Mark 1:19-20; 10:35; Luke 5:10-11) and Salome, the younger brother to the disciple James (Matthew 10:2), and a fisherman on the sea of Galilee when called by Jesus.
-John's mother Salome and the Virgin Mary were sisters, making Jesus and John cousins.
-John was a Jew, born in Palestine (Bethsaida) into a wealthy family, was well connected, and knew the high priest (John 18:15).
-He first learned about Jesus from John the Baptist.
-He captained a fishing boat on the Sea of Galilee but gave up everything to follow the Messiah.
-Jesus nicknamed John and his brother James the "Sons of Thunder" (Mark 3:17), and John 13:23; 19:26; 20:2; 21:7; and 21:20 refer to him as "the disciple whom Jesus loved," quite an honor.
+The youngest of the original twelve disciples, John was the son of Zebedee (Matthew 4:21-22; 10:2; Mark 1:19-20; 10:35; Luke 5:10-11) and Salome.
+He was the younger brother of the disciple James (Matthew 10:2), and a fisherman when called by Jesus.
+John's mother, Salome, and the Virgin Mary were sisters, making Jesus and John's cousin.
+John was a Jew, born in Palestine (Bethsaida) into a wealthy family.
+John was well-connected, knew the high priest (John 18:15), and captained a fishing boat on the Sea of Galilee.
+He believed that John the Baptist was "sent from God" (John 1:6) to pave the way for Jesus.
+Once he met Jesus, John forsook his wealth, connections, and position to follow the Messiah.
+Jesus nicknamed John and his brother James the "Sons of Thunder" (Mark 3:17).
+John 13:23; 19:26; 20:2; 21:7; and 21:20 refer to him as "the disciple whom Jesus loved," quite an honor.
+John is often called the "Apostle of love" for his empathy toward his fellow believers.
+In his writings, he routinely calls Christians "my dear children" (1 John 2:1).
 Along with Peter and James, John was part of Jesus' inner circle.
-He was allowed to witness the resurrection of Jairus' daughter (Mark 5:37-42), the Transfiguration (Mark 9:1-13; Luke 9:28-36), and Jesus praying in Gethsemane while waiting to be arrested (Mark 14:32-34).
-Unlike the other disciples who ran and hid when Jesus was arrested, John followed Christ to Calvary, witnessed the crucifixion, and stayed by Jesus' side until the end.
-While dying on the cross, Jesus entrusted His mother's care to John (John 19:26-27).
-It is believed that Mary lived and traveled with John until her death.
+He sat next to Jesus, leaning on Him at the Last Supper (John 13:23), and was allowed to witness the resurrection of Jairus' daughter (Mark 5:37-42), Jesus praying in Gethsemane (Mark 14:32-34), and the Transfiguration (Mark 9:1-13; Luke 9:28-36).
+Unlike the other disciples who ran and hid when Jesus was arrested, John followed Jesus to Calvary, watched the crucifixion, and stayed by Jesus' side until the end.
+While dying on the cross, Jesus turned over His mother's care to John (John 19:26-27).
 After the crucifixion, John became a driving force for Christianity.
-Bold yet uneducated (Acts 4:13), John wrote "The Gospel According to ST. John," the Three Epistles of John, and the prophetic "The Revelation of John the Divine."
-Late in his life, the Romans exiled John to the island of Patmos, a penal colony in the Aegean Sea fifty miles offshore from Ephesus (in modern-day Turkey), for preaching the word of God (Revelation 1:9).
-He was eventually freed and died an old man around AD 98 in Ephesus.
+Bold yet uneducated (Acts 4:13), John wrote "The Gospel According to St. John," the Three Epistles of John, and the prophetic "The Revelation of John the Divine."
+Late in life, the Romans exiled John to the island of Patmos, a Roman penal colony in the Aegean Sea, for preaching the word of God (Revelation 1:9).
+The Romans eventually freed John and he died an old man around AD 98 in Ephesus.
 But what a life John led.
-He traveled with Jesus, saw the miracles, heard the sermons, witnessed the suffering, crucifixion, death, resurrection, and ascension.
-He was the last of the twelve disciples to die and the only one to die a natural death.
+He traveled with Jesus, saw the miracles, heard the sermons, and witnessed the Messiah's suffering, crucifixion, death, resurrection, and ascension.
+He was the last of the original twelve disciples to die and the only one to die a natural death.

 Philip -

 From Bethsaida in Galilee (John 1:44; 12:21), Philip was the fourth of the original twelve disciples (John 1:40-43).
 He immediately brought Bartholomew (also called Nathanael), the fifth disciple, to meet Jesus (John 1:45-46).
 Although Philip is a Greek name, he was Jewish.
 We see Jesus test Philip in John 6:5-6 and gently chastise him for his lack of faith in John 14:7-9.
 "Certain Greeks," asked Philip to introduce them to Jesus (John 12:20-23).
-After the crucifixion, it's believed that Philip was sent north to Phrygia in Central Asia Minor to spread the Gospel and that he died at Hieropolis in Syria.
-Not to be confused with Philip, the evangelist.
+After the crucifixion, it's believed that Philip went north to Phrygia in Central Asia Minor to spread the Gospel and that he died at Hieropolis in Syria.
+Not to be confused with Philip, the evangelist from Caesarea.

 Bartholomew -

 Also called Nathanael (John 1:45-46).
-From Cana in Galilee (John 21:2), Bartholomew was born into a Jewish family and became the fifth of the original twelve disciples.
+Bartholomew was from Cana in Galilee (John 21:2), He was born into a Jewish family and became the fifth of the original twelve disciples.
 Jesus described him as being without "guile" (John 1:47).
 Very little is known of Bartholomew.
-He is only seen when being recruited by Jesus (John 1:45-51) and a second time when the resurrected Messiah appears to him and six other followers.
+He is only seen when being recruited by Jesus and when the resurrected Messiah appears to him and six other followers at the Sea of Tiberias (John 21:1-2).

 Thomas -

 Another of the original twelve disciples (Matthew 10:2-3), also called Didymus (Greek for twin).
-Despite saying he was willing to die with Jesus (John 11:16), Thomas fled when Christ was arrested (Matthew 26:56; Mark 14:50).
+Despite saying he was willing to die with Jesus (John 11:16), Thomas fled with everyone else when Christ was arrested (Matthew 26:56; Mark 14:50).
 When the other disciples told Thomas they had seen the resurrected Jesus, he didn't believe them (John 20:24-25).
-His skepticism is where we get the term "Doubting Thomas."
-Eight days later, Thomas saw Jesus and was invited to place his finger inside His wounds (John 20:26-29).
-Thomas saw Jesus again on the Sea of Galilee (John 21:1-2).
+This is where we get the term "Doubting Thomas."
+Eight days later, Thomas saw Jesus and was invited by the Messiah to place his finger inside His wounds (John 20:26-29).
+Thomas saw Jesus again on the Sea of Tiberias (John 21:1-2).
 After that, he became a faithful servant spreading Christianity.
 Today, the Christians of Malabar, India, regard Thomas as the founder of their church and call themselves the "Thomas Christians."

 Matthew -